Giants All-Star Posey (knee) on bench vs. Mets

-NEW YORK -- Buster Posey was out of the lineup for the San Francisco Giants on Wednesday vs. the New York Mets one night after leaving a game with left knee discomfort, while Brandon Crawford was set to play shortstop after experiencing lower back tightness.
+NEW YORK -- Buster Posey was out of the lineup for the San Francisco Giants' 3-2 win over the New York Mets on Wednesday, one night after leaving a game with left knee discomfort, while Brandon Crawford played shortstop after experiencing lower back tightness.

 Manager Gabe Kapler said both players were encouraged by how they felt arriving to the park Wednesday.